524130120/AutoOPT/source/DeveloperGuide/Extend_AutoOptLib.md

 # 3.1 Extend AutoOptLib

 AutoOptLib follows the open-closed principle [[Mey97](../References/ref.html#Mey97), [Lar01](../References/ref.html#Lar01)].
-Users can implement their algorithmic components, design objectives, and algorithm performance evaluation techniques based on the current sources, and add the implementations to the library by a uniform interface.
+As illustrated in [Figure 2](../GettingStart/Introduction.html#table2) and Section [2.2.3](../UserGuide/Use_AutoOptLib.html#implement-problem), metaheuristic algorithm components and design techniques are packaged and invoked independently.
+This allows users easily implement their algorithm components, design objectives, and algorithm performance evaluation techniques based on the current sources, and add the implementations to the library by a uniform interface.
 Taking Listing 1 as an example, new algorithmic components can be added as follows.

 <a name="listing1"></a>